-Subscription and redemption requests are centralised on each NAV calculation day (D) at 12:25.
-These requests are executed on the basis of the net asset value of D and calculated on the following business day (D+1).
+Subscription and redemption requests are cleared each NAV calculation day at 12:25, except for those originating from feeder UCIs for which the cut-off time for clearance is set at 16:00.

+These requests are executed on the basis of the net asset value established on the next business day and calculated on the following business day thereafter.